 The Council has its headquarters at New Delhi with 23 centres functioning in different parts of the country.
-The institutional network of the Council includes two Central Research Institutes of Unani Medicine - one each at Hyderabad and Lucknow; eight Regional Research Institutes of Unani Medicine - one each at Chennai, Bhadrak, Patna, New Delhi, Mumbai, Kolkata, Aligarh and Srinagar; one Literary Research Institute of Unani Medicine at New Delhi; Drug Standardization Research Institute at Ghaziabad; two Regional Research Centres of Unani Medicine - one each at Allahabad and Silchar; six Clinical Research Units (Unani) - one each at Bhopal, Burhanpur, Meerut, Bangalore, Kurnool and Edathala; one Drug Standardization Research Unit at New Delhi; one Chemical Research Unit (Grant-in-aid) at Aligarh; and one Clinical Research Pilot Project at Imphal, Manipur.
+The institutional network of the Council includes two Central Research Institutes of Unani Medicine - one each at Hyderabad and Lucknow; eight Regional Research Institutes of Unani Medicine - one each at Chennai, Bhadrak, Patna, New Delhi, Mumbai, Kolkata, Aligarh and Srinagar; Hakim Ajmal Khan Institute of Literary & Historical Research in Unani Medicine at New Delhi; Drug Standardization Research Institute at Ghaziabad; two Regional Research Centres of Unani Medicine one each at Allahabad and Silchar; six Clinical Research Units (Unani) - one each at Bhopal, Burhanpur, Meerut, Bengaluru, Kurnool and Edathala; one Drug Standardization Research Unit at Ghaziabad; one Chemical Research Unit (Grant-in-aid) at Aligarh; and one Clinical Research Pilot Project at Imphal, Manipur.

-Besides, the Council has set up two co-location Centres in major Allopathic Hospitals in New Delhi for providing free Unani Treatment under one roof.
+Besides, the Council has two co-location centres in allopathic hospitals in New Delhi for providing free Unani treatment under one roof.
 These include a Unani Medical Centre at Dr. Ram Manohar Lohia Hospital and a Unani Speciality Centre at Deen Dayal Upadhyay Hospital.